jupyter/nbconvert/docs/source/execute_api.rst

 In this section we show how to execute a ``.ipynb`` notebook document saving the result in notebook format.
-To export the notebook to other formats see the :ref:`next section <nbconvert_library>`.
+To export the notebook to other formats see section :ref:`Using nbconvert as a library <nbconvert_library>`.

 Executing notebooks programmatically is useful, for example, as a test layer in python libraries that include example notebooks, or as a way to